GoCheatsheet/fgg/README.md

       assertion.)
     * `-eval` includes a dynamic type preservation check (an error raises a panic).

 * **FGG type check and evaluate**, with verbose printing.
+(Note the `-fgg` flag.)

-  `go run oopsla20-91/fgg -fgg -eval=-1 -v fgg/examples/oopsla20/fig3/functions.go`
+  `go run oopsla20-91/fgg -fgg -eval=-1 -v fgg/examples/oopsla20/fig3/functions.fgg`

 * **FGG type check, nonomo check and monomorphisation**, with verbose printing.

-  `go run oopsla20-91/fgg -fgg -monomc=-- -v fgg/examples/oopsla20/fig3/functions.go`
+  `go run oopsla20-91/fgg -fgg -monomc=-- -v fgg/examples/oopsla20/fig3/functions.fgg`

     * The argument to `-monomc` is a file location for the FG output.  `--` means print the output.

 * **Simulate FGG against its FG monomorphisation**, with verbose printing.

-  `go run oopsla20-91/fgg -test-monom -v fgg/examples/oopsla20/fig3/functions.go`
+  `go run oopsla20-91/fgg -test-monom -v fgg/examples/oopsla20/fig3/functions.fgg`

     * This includes dynamic checking of type preservation checking at both levels, and of the monomorphisation correspondence at every evaluation